codio-content/Coding_with_Javascript-File_Handling/.guides/content/Text-encoding-54bc.md

 In order to read a text file, the **encoding type** or, *how the file was encoded* must be known.
-Once we know the *encoding type*, it is easy to convert the bytes of data in a file into text.
+Once you know the *encoding type*, it is easy to convert the bytes of data in a file to text.

 ASCII (1963)
 ----